Canderson0456/Me/README.md

 # A description on your's truly!
 Hello, my name is Chase.
 I have recent knowledge on C, and old knowledge on Python, JavaScript, and HTML.

-I am currently majored in Computer Engineering, though I will likely change majors.
+I am currently majored in Computer Engineering.

 I am currently trying to brush up on my programming skills, and would like to eventually create a small game to concrete my programming knowledge into actual experience.